 LAC – PCC CAMPUS SHUTTLE

 Have classes on both campuses, or just need to get from one campus to the other?
 No problem.
 The Viking Voyager runs regularly between the Liberal Arts Campus (LAC) and the Pacific Coast Campus (PCC), as well as from the Veterans Memorial Stadium Parking Lot to the north side of LAC.
 You can take the shuttle for free for the first two weeks of the semester and then can ride for free after that with your College Services Card.

 If you’re traveling to the college with public transportation, Long Beach Transit offers a reduced-fare student Transit Access Pass.
 LBT Student TAPs are $40/month (much better than the usual $65/month!).

 ZAP-176 is part of Long Beach Transit’s regular service and runs between Technology Park/Villages at Cabrillo via Pacific Coast Highway, linking the Liberal Arts Campus and Pacific Coast Campus as well as the Long Beach Airport and the Metro Blue Line.
 Route 176 is a “ZAP” service that has fewer stops, resulting in faster travel times.
 Check out the ZAP schedule.

 BUS PASS PILOT PROGRAM

-LBCC is running a Free Long Beach Transit bus pass pilot program for Fall of 2019 for eligible students.
+LBCC is running a Free Long Beach Transit bus pass pilot program for eligible students.
 Students eligible for free passes include full-time students who are in good standing and are actively affiliated with one of the following:

 - College Promise